thanasxda/basic-linux-setup/README.md

-Note: **DROPPED FUTURE SUPPORT FOR ALL BRANCHES EXCEPT OF 'debian-minimal', furthermore the setup is meant for personal use. adjust if necessary.
-ALL distros use kde desktop**
+Note: **only the default branch might be updated. scripts are for personal usage. use at own risk.**

 ## About